BattlesnakeOfficial/docs/docs/guides/playing-battlesnake/leagues.md

 When a League is announced, the registration phase opens where participants can register for the League.
 At this time, the league's game mode and rules will be announced.&#x20;

 ::success
-If this is your first time creating a Battlesnake, check out the [Quick Start Coding Guide](../../quick-start.md).
+If this is your first time creating a Battlesnake, check out the [Quickstart Coding Guide](quickstart).
 :::

 ## League Start